-He really needed a repeat of that win but instead it was a lackluster performance resulting in a disappointing 6th overall, which in no way aided his championship campaign, at least a third in the Power Stage boosted his points just a little.
+He really needed a repeat of that win but instead, it was a lacklustre performance resulting in a disappointing 6th overall, which in no way aided his championship campaign, at least a third in the Power Stage boosted his points just a little.

 The power stage offered up a final short 6.89km for Andreas Mikkelsen to get Elfyn Evans and amazingly he did just that by winning the Power Stage.
 Mikkelsen who is under immense pressure to start delivering for his Hyundai team had a bad start to the rally on the Friday, with terrible tyre choices hurting him badly.

 A man who is perhaps loitering on the brink of being dropped from further rallies in the future or even worse being released from his contract altogether never gave up in Sardinia.
 By winning all four of the final day’s stages, he recovered what was looking like another bad rally and was rewarded with what was to be the third spot on the podium.
 But don’t be fooled by this result, he is by no means out of the woods just yet and the next event after the summer break, is Finland which will be another rally where he will be under tough scrutiny by the boss.

 “We gave it a massive push on the final morning in an effort to cut the gap to Elfyn, Taking all four stage wins (on Sunday) was a fantastic feeling.
 We would have been content to take fourth.
 Unfortunately, Ott had his issues, which then handed us a podium finish – an unexpected but very welcome bonus.”Andreas Mikkelsen